megan-mai/meganmai-dh150/assignment07.md

 (when prompted to offer some adjectives)
 ###### "This is very *modern* and minimalist looking."
 ###### "It's not bad but it's a little *boring*.
 The colors are so *dull* and the whole website looks *barren*"
+#### Individual Cognitive Walkthrough
+(I was not here to do this activity in a group so I did it from the perspective of a user) Off the bat it is pretty clear, if I have a particular motivation, that I do not have many avenues to travel down (cannot quite tell if this is good or not).
+If I am looking to sign up for a class, it is quite obvious that I should click the enroll button because nothing else on the page even comes close to implying as such.
+I wonder what messages having two enroll options would send.
+Would a user believe that they may lead to two different pages?
+Would anyone even click on the top one when the center one is so blatantly apparent?
+Do there exist people who look at the top menu bar first as an instinct (I'd believe it)?
+I am taken to the enrollment page, which is a row of four cards, each signifying a larger step in the process of registration.
+On the 'cards' are laundry lists of links; when I click on one and "complete" it, it fades, indicating that it has been seen already.
+Despite this, I can still revisit it.
+Does the semi transparent text deter people from rereading the text?
+Is this such a bad thing- do people need to read the president's letter more than once?
+Or does this help guide people by explicitly showing their process?
+### Reflection
+I think I will try to make the website more lively without sacrificing its professionalism.
+I kept the colors somber and "boring" because I fear that the website will be too "fun" for a public institution.
+I cannot tell if being boring is simply a normal feature of instituional websites or if there is a way to fix this issue without making it look silly.
+I also realize that I am attempting to linearize a very complicated and arduous process.
+It maybe is not as easy to simplify college registration as I orginally thought, and am realizing many of the features I believed to be second priority may actually play a bigger role in the navigation of the website than I thought.